sharmasas/qiskit-sdk-py/README.md

 Now you're set up and ready to check out some of the other examples from our [Tutorials](https://github.com/QISKit/qiskit-tutorial) repository.
 Start with the [index tutorial](https://github.com/QISKit/qiskit-tutorial/blob/master/index.ipynb) and then go to the [‘Getting Started’ example](https://github.com/QISKit/qiskit-tutorial/blob/002d054c72fc59fc5009bb9fa0ee393e15a69d07/1_introduction/getting_started.ipynb).
 If you already have [Jupyter Notebooks installed](https://jupyter.readthedocs.io/en/latest/install.html), you can copy and modify the notebooks to create your own experiments.

-These tutorials are developed using [Jupyter Notebooks](https://jupyter.org/), but can be accessed as read-only from their own github web page.
 To install the tutorials as part of the QISKit SDK, see the following installation details [installation details](doc/install.rst#Install-Jupyter-based-tutorials).
 Complete SDK documentation can be found in the [*doc* directory](doc/qiskit.rst).

 ## More Information